-What is reprocessing and what do I get from it?
+What is colorizing and what do I get from it?

 The Short Answer

-Cloud reprocessing uploads your colorless 3D model to be colorized and enhanced.
-This adds color, enhances the overall reconstruction, and allows you to view, measure, and share your scan with our 3D Web Viewer.
+Colorizing uploads your colorless 3D model which adds color, enhances the overall reconstruction, and allows you to view, measure, and share your scan with our 3D Web Viewer.
+It is free for all scans.

 The Long Answer